HuntedCodes/openctf-pelican/content/pages/status.md

 Title: Announcements

-- OpenCTF will end between 8:00-8:30 tonight.
+- OpenCTF will end between 8:00-8:30 tonight, followed by a debreifing chat about the game, including answers.
 - Congrats to **neg9** for hacking the scoreboard!
 - Itanic 1 has been fixed.
 - The tags for Itanic 1 have been changed from "pwnable" to "reversing and crypto"